ncbi/amr/README.md

   fasta                 FASTA file containing the query sequence(s).

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         Print version information
   -u, --update          Update this code from the source control system
                         (default: False)
-  -d, --no_parse_deflines
-                        Do not use -parse_deflines option for blast (sometimes fixes issues with format of the input FASTA file being automatically parsed by BLAST) -o OUTFILE, --output OUTFILE
+  -d, --parse_deflines  Use -parse_deflines option for blast.
+This sometimes
+                        fixes issues with format of the input FASTA file being automatically parsed by BLAST. (default: False) -o OUTFILE, --output OUTFILE
                         tabfile output to this file instead of STDOUT -i IDENT_MIN, --ident_min IDENT_MIN